Many kids with

-Remind your child that you love her.
+Remind kids that you love them.
 Kids need to know that even when they screw up and you’re both angry, your family still loves each other.
 You can say something like, “I don’t like the way you acted, but I always love you.
 And I know that even though you said something hurtful, you still love me, too.”
 Explain that it’s OK to have big feelings, but how you express them matters.

 Help put things in perspective.
 Kids with ADHD often have trouble shifting their perspective from one situation to another.
 You can say things like, “Yes, you hurt my feelings, but what’s important is to find ways to make sure this doesn’t keep happening.”

 Remove the guilt.
-Don’t excuse what your child has done but do let her know you understand she feels bad about it.
+Don’t excuse what kids have done, but do let them know you understand they feels bad about it.
 You might say, “It seems like you feel bad.
 Everybody does things they don’t feel good about.
 Let’s figure out how to help you express that you feel sorry.”

 Teach your child how to apologize.
 Apologizing is different from just saying “I’m sorry.”
 It involves reflecting on your actions, taking responsibility for them, and coming up with a plan to respond differently next time.
 Watch a video and download a “cheat sheet” of